 Why do we do this?
 The best way to become a better reader is to practice, practice, practice each day!
 Read to Self helps us become better readers and it is fun!

-Read to Partner
+Read to Partner or to a washable classroom buddy

 When students choose Read to Someone, partners take their book baskets and read just-right books to read together.
 Partners are taught to sit "EEKK" style when partner reading (elbow to elbow, knee to knee).
 Students make decisions together about where they want to read, what they want to read (same book or different books), and how they want to read (echo or choral).
 Students are carefully taught to CHECK FOR UNDERSTANDING when partner reading.
 This helps us improve our comprehension.
 While one student reads, the other student listens carefully and then "checks for understanding".
 The listener holds up a check-mark and retells what he/she heard by saying: "I heard you say (who & what)."
 This holds the listener accountable.
 Students are also carefully taught how to be good reading coaches and to assist partners when they come to an unknown word or when comprehension may break down.
 Why do we do this?
 Reading with a partner is fun and helps us become more fluent readers.
 It also helps us improve our reading comprehension.

 When students choose Word Work, they explore and work with our weekly spelling and vocabulary words.
 They have a list of Word Work activities to choose from.
-Examples: Rainbow spell the words, flash cards, stamp them with alphabet stamps, print them on white boards and chalk boards etc. THey are also expected to complete their spelling unit work at this time.
+Examples: Rainbow spell the words, flash cards, stamp them with alphabet stamps, print them on white boards and chalk boards etc. They are also expected to complete their spelling unit work at this time.

 Why do we do this?
 Word work allows us to learn about words, to expand our vocabularies, and to become better spellers!
 Our writing is important to us and correct spelling allows our readers to have a better understanding and appreciation of our writing.